 Thank you for visiting my page!
 I'm glad you found me!
-Greetings from the mountains of beautiful Colorado!
+Greetings from the mountains of Colorado!

-Currently on my desk:
+Currently on my Desk:

 Regarding FFXI, some of the characters in my work are based upon friends I have and have lost in game.
 I've changed the names in all cases and often the incidents.
 But I have purposely avoided the "this is the story of my character and the people he/she hung out with" sort of fanfic.
 There are plenty of that style in this archive, both good and bad.
 I aim more toward the classic short-story format, with the focus on emotions, interactions, and plot.
 I do encourage you to explore the stories in this archive, and to write your own as well.

 Regarding M.A.S.K., I loved the show way back when, and I still love it today, much to my surprise.
 Yes, it was a fairly stock half-hour action-toy commercial show, full of flaws, impossibilities, inconsistencies, and moments of "huh?," but it had some really fun concepts and characters that are a delight to play with in writing.
 As I was stumbling through a MASK message board, someone posted the question in regards to what would fans like to see if there was ever a third season of the show.
 A response came in from someone named "Hideyaface" that was as follows:

 "again, YES. i'm tired of companies bringing back old properties and aiming them at kids, when the adults who grew up with them are where the money is. at the heart of it all, M.A.S.K. would make a killer "grown-up" action/drama, provided they fleshed out the characters more, and made the situations a little more "realistic" (they can still be outlandish, but like IIcon said, there should be consequences, flawed characters, more mature/adult plotlines and situations)"

 My thought?
 Isn't this what fanfiction is for?
 It can take the stories and characters to places the writers never could.